Inline skating: Freestyle skating

 Freestyle skating is a form of inline skating performed on flat ground and refers collectively to the disciplines for which competitions are organized by the International Freestyle Skaters Association.
 Currently IFSA has defined three disciplines which must be offered by any competition they sanction: freestyle slalom, speed slalom, and free jump.
 Two additional disciplines, high jump and jam, are also defined, but are at present considered optional.

 Hockey

-Roller in-line hockey is performed in a special rink on inline skates and was originally thought up by ice hockey players who wanted to continue training in their off season.
-Hockey rollerblades have wheel sizes generally in the 72–80mm range.
+Roller in-line hockey is performed in a special rink on inline skates and was originally thought of by ice hockey players who wanted to continue training in their off season.
+Hockey rollerblades have wheel sizes generally between 72–80mm.
 The toe end of the boot is characteristically squared off.
 The feel of the boot is generally the same as ice skates, so the switch off between hockey skates and hockey is diminished, leading to better in-training simulations of ice hockey.

 Off-road skating

-Roller soccer
+Football Skating/Futins/Roller soccer

-Five-a-side football on skates taking place in an indoor sports hall or outside space with appropriate demarcation.
+Similar to soccer, Football Skating involves five players with skates on each side and takes place in an indoor sports hall or outside space with appropriate boundaries.
+Players need to score as many goals as possible with a official Football Skating Ball size 5.5, and the team with the most goals wins the match.